-Becoming licensed requires passing two exams administered by the National Council for Examiners of Engineering and Surveying.
+Becoming licensed requires passing two exams administered by the National Council for Examiners of Engineering and Surveying (NCEES).
 The first is the Fundamentals of Surveying (FS) exam, which may be taken near the completion of a bachelor's program.
 The FS exam covers mathematical, scientific and basic surveying concepts.
 Following four years of work experience, individuals may sit for the Principles and Practice of Surveying (PS) exam.
 The PS exam covers specific topics in surveying such as standards, legal principles, professional practices, business practices and types of surveys.

 Career and Salary Statistics for Surveyors

 The U.S. Bureau of Labor Statistics (BLS) predicts that the field of surveyors will increase as fast as the average between 2018 and 2028.
 Additionally, the BLS reported that the mean annual salary for surveyors was $66,440 in May of 2018.
 Professionals working in natural gas distribution gained the highest salary, which was $91,940 in that same year.